The Golden Spice

-“I’ve got 99 problems and turmeric solved like 86 of them.” —
+“I’ve got 99 problems and turmeric solved like 86 of them.” — Michelle-Delerme, cancer survivor

 Curcumin, a compound that can be extracted from the dried root of turmeric, has been shown to be involved in various anti-inflammatory pathways.
-One of the more relevant ones include its inhibition of pathways activated by the pro-inflammatory cytokine known as Tumor necrosis factor α, or TNF-α .
+One of the more relevant studies include curcumin’s inhibition of pathways activated by the pro-inflammatory cytokine known as Tumor necrosis factor α, or TNF-α .
 TNF-α activates the NF-κB transcription factor, which promotes the expression of other pro-inflammatory genes.
 Studies have shown that curcumin can block this activation, and therefore inhibit its inflammatory effects.
 This is is significant because inflammation plays a major role in the development of many chronic conditions, including Alzheimer’s disease, asthma, and diabetes.
 In fact, several studies have corroborated the anti-arthritic properties of turmeric.